PeterHSteele/chocolate-passion/readme.txt

 = Does this theme support any plugins? =

-chocolate passion includes support for Infinite Scroll in Jetpack.
+chocolate passion includes support for Infinite Scroll in Jetpack and WooCommerce.

 == Changelog ==

-= 1.0 - May 12 2015 =
+= 1.0 =
 * Initial release

 == Credits ==